| The boxes on the VAT Return are

 in the EU, such supplies should be zero-rated provided

 that the relevant conditions have been met.
+The

 conditions relate to obtaining appropriate evidence, within